 This secure portal allows you to exchange confidential documents with clients without worrying about interception.
 You can control who has access to what, creating a clear audit trail.
 If you want to see these security features in action, you can always book a demo to walk through the platform and ask specific questions about your firm’s compliance needs.

-Comparing the Top Document Management Systems for Law Firms
+Comparing the Best Document Management Software for Small Law Firms

 Once you start looking, you’ll find a wide range of document management systems, each with its own strengths.
 Some are built specifically for the legal industry, while others are part of a larger practice management suite.
 The right choice depends entirely on your firm’s size, needs, and existing tech stack.